Nebraska: Legislative branch

 The Legislature meets in the third Nebraska State Capitol building, built between 1922 and 1932.
 It was designed by Bertram G. Goodhue.
-Built from Indiana limestone, the capitol's base is a cross within a square.
-A 400-foot domed tower rises from this base.
-The Sower, a 19-foot bronze statue representing agriculture, crowns the building.
+Built from Indiana Limestone, the capitol's base is a cross within a square.
+A 400-foot (122 m) domed tower rises from this base.
+The Sower, a 19-foot (5.8 m) bronze statue representing agriculture, crowns the building.

 Judicial branch

 The judicial system in Nebraska is unified, with the Nebraska Supreme Court having administrative authority over all the courts within the state.
 Nebraska uses the Missouri Plan for the selection of judges at all levels, including county courts (as the lowest-level courts) and twelve district courts, which contain one or more counties.
-The Nebraska State Court of Appeals hears appeals from the district courts, juvenile courts, and workers' compensation courts, and is the final court of appeal.
+The Court of Appeals hears appeals from the district courts, juvenile courts, and workers' compensation courts.

 Federal representation

 Nebraska is represented in the U.S. Senate by Republican Deb Fischer, who was first elected in 2012.
 Nebraska's other Senate seat is currently held by Pete Ricketts, who took office on January 23, 2023.

 Nebraska has three representative seats in the U.S. House of Representatives.
 Until the next election, Nebraska's representatives are Mike Flood (R) of the 1st district, Don Bacon (R) of the 2nd district, and Adrian Smith (R) of the 3rd district.

 Nebraska is one of two states (Maine is the other) that allow for a split in the state's allocation of electoral votes in presidential elections.
 Under a 1991 law, two of Nebraska's five votes are awarded to the winner of the statewide popular vote, while the other three go to the highest vote-getter in each of the state's three congressional districts.